roadiz/BaseTheme/README.md

 We provide a starter kit based on ES6 with *Webpack2*, *Babel*, *Scss* and *Gulp* as task runner.
 Feel free to adapt it if you have your own coding workflow.
 Keep in mind that we inject built CSS and JS into partial *Twig* templates to get versioned file names.

 ## Scripts

-Watch js, scss, images and svg changes in `app/` folder, then build.
+### Development

 ```shell
 npm run dev
 ```

-If you want live reload use
+Watch js, scss, images and svg changes in `app/` folder, then build.

 ```shell
 npm run dev-livereload
 ```

-Those above commands should be only used during development.

-Build all assets in `app/` folder, optimized and minified.
-After a build, you are ready to deploy to production site.
+Same functionnalities as above but with browser livereload.

+### Production

 ```shell
 npm run build
 ```

+Build all assets in `app/` folder, optimized and minified.
+After a build, you are ready to deploy to production site.

 ## Structure